FREQUENTLY ASKED QUESTIONS

-Alcohol based hand sanitizer work by poisoning bacteria trough an single active substance and they stop being active once they have dried out.
+Alcohol based hand sanitizer work by poisoning bacteria through a single active substance and they stop being active once they have dried out.

-Hygiene of Swedens antibacterial is an advanced formulation that affects both bacteria in a chemical and physical way.
-That way you will continue to be protected even when it becomes dry.
+Hygiene of Sweden's Antibacterial is an advanced formulation that affects the bacteria in both a chemical and a physical way.
+That way you will continue to be protected even once it becomes dry.

 Today the world’s hands are bathing in alcohol.
 Alcohol pretty much got synonymous to hand sanitising.

-To produce on liter of Ethanol takes about 3 kilos of a crop and is a CO2 (carbon dioxide) expensive process.
-Cultivating the crop (fertilisers, pesticides etc), transportation, fermentation, destillation…
+To produce one liter of Ethanol takes about 3 kilos of a crop and is a CO2 (carbon dioxide) expensive process.
+Cultivating the crop (fertilisers, pesticides, etc.), transportation, fermentation, distillation…

 Our formula is water based and designed to be environmentally friendly.

-Since its more effective than alcohol we also claim that staying away from a hospital is a great contribution for the environment as the health care industry is responsible for about 10% of the total emission of CO2.
+Since it's more effective than alcohol, we also claim that staying away from a hospital is a great contribution for the environment as the health care industry alone, is responsible for about 10% of the total emission of CO2.